 - Academic Program Reviews (APR): every academic program participates in an APR at least once every 7 years with self-studies and external reviewers, either following university guidelines or through external specialized accreditation bodies.

-- Alumni/ae surveys: all academic programs are required to conduct alumni assessment, either independently or by participating in the University's annual undergraduate and graduate/professional student surveys.
+- Alumni/ae surveys: all academic programs are required to conduct alumni assessment, either independently or by participating in the University's undergraduate and graduate/professional student surveys.

-The Student Life Assessment Team (SLAT) advances the strategic plan of Duquesne University by coordinating the assessment initiatives of the Division of Student Life.
+The Student Life Assessment Team (SLAT) advances the strategic initiatives of Duquesne University by coordinating the assessment initiatives of the Division of Student Life.
 SLAT facilitates the development of a comprehensive assessment process for Student life programs, services, and facilities.
 SLAT supports the Division of Student Life's dedication to student success in co-curricular learning, in accordance with the Dimensions of a Duquesne Education.
 SLAT prepares an annual report which reflects the work of each of its major areas and provides information including:

 - Assessment Highlights.